aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-stacked-column-charts/_index.md

 }
 ```

-## Implementation Guide
+## How to Create Chart: Step-by-Step Guide

 ### Creating a Presentation and Adding a Slide
-**Overview:**
-Start by creating a simple presentation with an initial slide.
+**Overview:** Start by creating a simple presentation with an initial slide.
 This is your foundation for further enhancements.

 #### Step 1: Initialize Presentation Object
 ```java